Polymer/old-docs-site/1.0/docs/start/psk/set-up.md

     components](https://github.com/Polymer/web-component-tester).
 *   `docs/` contains optional "recipes" (how-to guides) for adding features to your application or for using optional tools or editors.
-*   `dist/` is the directory you want to deploy to production.
+*   `dist/` is the directory to deploy to production.
 When you run the build task, files are prepared for production (HTML imports are vulcanzied, scripts are minimized, and so on) and output to this directory.